 Sendero Esperanza Trail is a 5.2 mile moderately trafficked out and back trail located near Tucson, Arizona that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Horses are also able to use this trail.

 Desert vegetation in full bloom can be seen on this trail untouched by mankind and in full swing in spring.

 My favorite workout trail.
 I hike it several times a month.

 Beautiful views.
 Last half contained spectacular scenery along ridge leading to Wasson Peak.
 After doing Pusch Peak two days prior we felt this trail was moderately easy to hike.
 Trail is very well marked.
 Take time at the end to cross the road and snoop around the picnic grounds built by CCC.